-SNMP-ready, the Switch enables network managers to remotely monitor via entire network status quickly and easily console port (out-of-band) connection.
+Being SNMP-ready, the Switch enables network managers to remotely monitor the entire network status quickly and easily via RJ-45 (in-band), or console port (out-of-band) connection.
 This managed Switch can extend the enterprise LAN configuration range up to 110km while simultaneously minimizing the troubleshooting time.
-The Switch is designed for 'plug-n-play' to enable hassle- free integration in today's managed mixed cabling network configurations.
+The Switch is designed for 'plug-n-play' to enable hassle-free integration in today's managed mixed cabling network configurations.